Forgot password

 He arrives precisely when he means to.

-Toward the end of Act One in Baldur’s Gate 3, an unassuming old man dubbed the Weary Traveler joins the long list of sketchy figures you come across.
-His outward appearance is so not nefarious that, personally, I found him to be greatly suspect.
+Toward the end of Act One in Baldur’s Gate 3, an unassuming old man, dubbed the Weary Traveler, joins the long list of sketchy figures you come across.
+His outward appearance is so not nefarious that I found him greatly suspect.
 It’s always the ones you least expect, after all.

 Recommended Videos

-To our surprise, it turns out this is one visitor who is actually transparent about their intentions.
+To our surprise, it turns out this is visitor is actually transparent about their intentions.

 Should you trust the Weary Traveler in Baldur’s Gate 3? (spoilers)

-Just as you prepare to enter the Shadow-Cursed Lands and begin the Moonrise Tower arc, the Weary Traveler stops your party and inquires about Gale.
+Just as you’re preparing to enter the Shadow-Cursed Lands and begin the Moonrise Tower arc in BG3, the Weary Traveler stops your party and inquires about Gale.

-• Of course, if Gale is currently a part of the adventuring group, you can’t keep that a secret.
+• Of course, if Gale is currently a part of the adventuring group, you can’t keep it a secret.

 • If he’s still at your camp, you have the option to tell the Traveler that you’ve never heard of Gale.